nazar-pc/CleverStyle-Widgets/readme.md

 CleverStyle Widgets project was initially created as a part of [CleverStyle Framework](https://github.com/nazar-pc/CleverStyle-Framework)'s UI, but now available as a separate project for everyone to use.

-There are automated tests yet, if you can contribute some - definitely do so!
+There are no automated tests yet, if you can contribute some - definitely do so!

 ## How to install
 ```